 Not Using Common Sense

-Being aware of the mistakes others have made is the best way to ensure your real estate investment turns a profit.
+Being aware of the mistakes others have made the best way to ensure your real estate investment turns a profit.